-I have always had an affinity for the tools of analytic philosophy combined with modelling techniques from the social sciences and economics.
-Over the years, I have set these tools to work on widely remote areas in philosophy, ranging from general philosophy of science and epistemology to various corners of value theory, as well as on projects in political science.
-With few exceptions, my work has a strong empirical angle and is in some manner continuous with the practice of economics, the social sciences or policy-making, be it methodologically or in its subject matter.
+I have an affinity for the tools of analytic philosophy combined with modelling techniques in economics.
+Over the years, I have set these tools to work on various areas in philosophy, ranging from philosophy of science and epistemology to rationality and value theory, as well as on topics in political science.
+With few exceptions, my work has a strong empirical angle and is continuous with the practice of economics, the social sciences or policy-making, be it methodologically or in its subject matter.

-In political philosophy and political science, Rabinowicz and I have written on democratic voting and the discursive dilemma.
-With Claus Beisbart, I published a range of articles on voting power and the representation in federal assemblies, such as the US Electoral College or the EU Council of Ministers.
-More recently I have done empirical work on fairness and equal burden-sharing in EU asylum policies analysing UNHCR data with Laura Smead, Chlump Chatkupt and Günperi Sisman.
+In political science, I published a range of articles on voting power and the representation in federal assemblies, such as the US Electoral College or the EU Council of Ministers, with Claus Beisbart.
+I have also published and blogged on fairness and equal burden-sharing in EU asylum policies analysing UNHCR data with Chlump Chatkupt, Günperi Sisman, Laura Smead, and Jane von Rabenau

-I have always been intrigued by various topics of moral psychology, such as believing at will, preference change, moral luck, the nature of hope, the practice of apologies and forgiveness, and autonomy.
-The latter connects with my interest in the feasibility, desirability and permissibility of Nudge Policies--i.e. social policies based on behavioural economics.
+I have been intrigued by various topics of moral psychology, such as believing at will, preference change, moral luck, the nature of hope, the practice of apologies and forgiveness, and autonomy.
+The latter connects with my interest in Nudge policies--i.e. social policies based on behavioural science.